Yahya Hassan: Publications and reception

 He published a first volume with Brønderslev Forfatterskole Et godt sted at dø ("a good place to die") in 2011, but became widely known in Denmark with his first volume published with the reputable Gyldendal publishing house, in 2013.

 Literary scholar Tue Andersen Nexø described Hassan's longer works as "almost Walt Whitman-like."

 The volume was a best-seller and received favourable criticism, and his readings (done in an idiosyncratic style) were well-attended.

 The poems are concerned with his upbringing in the "ghetto" of Aarhus V, with attacks on his parents' generation and on Islam.

 This has resulted in criticism and death threats on the part of Danish Muslims, and Hassan was placed under police protection.

 Odense city library cancelled a planned reading due to the threat of attacks.

 The cancellation led to a parliamentary debate in the Folketing, on Islamist threats impinging on the freedom of speech in Denmark.

 Also in November 2013, Hassan was assaulted and injured by another Danish citizen of Palestinian descent, one Isaac Meyer, born Abdul Basit Abu-Lifa, who had a previous conviction for terrorism.
 Meyer had received a seven-year sentence in the 2005 Glostrup case, but had been released on parole in 2010.
 The attacker was convicted for assault.

 The poetry collection Yahya Hassan 2 was published on 8 November 2019, again to general critical acclaim.

 Politics

 On 7 April 2015, Hassan announced that he had joined the newly formed Danish political party, Nationalpartiet.
 On 9 February 2016, party leader Kashif Ahmad announced that Hassan had been expelled from the party following an arrest for driving under the influence.

 Death

 Hassan was found dead in his apartment in Aarhus on 29 April 2020.
 The police do not believe the death to be a criminal act.
-He had converted back to Islam prior to his death.
+He had supposedly converted back to Islam prior to his death.